 So as part of my series on SAP as legacy which began with How SAP is Now Strip Mining Customers, I wanted to write an article to describe how SAP and other vendors deliberately misused the term legacy over the past several decades.
-In this article, I will show how important the adoption of words like legacy are and how they shape opinions and can influence purchase decisions.
+In this article, I will show how important the adoption of words like legacy is and how they shape opinions and can influence purchase decisions.

 So to begin, let us review the term legacy as it applies to systems.